INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/05 - Common Issues/05 - Common Issues.md

 	}
 }
 ```
+> [!bug]

-Sometimes ping and pong, sometimes ping only, sometimes pongs only, sometimes nothing
+> Sometimes ping and pong, sometimes ping only, sometimes pongs only, sometimes nothing
 **But most of the time, it will be blocked !**

+What happens:
 - ping thread takes the token for `lock1`
 - ping thread is de-scheduled right after, before taking the `lock2` token